toolleeo/cli-apps/README.md

 ## <a name="system"></a>System tools

+System management tools, such as for brightness control, dotfile and environment variable management, notifications, etc..

 * [active-win-cli](https://github.com/sindresorhus/active-win-cli) - Get the title/id/etc of the active window.
 * [brightnessctl](https://github.com/Hummer12007/brightnessctl) - Read and control device brightness.
 Devices, by default, include backlight and LEDs - searched for in corresponding classes.
 * [checksum.sh](https://checksum.sh/) - Checksum.sh is a simple way to download, review, and verify install scripts.
 If the checksum is OK the script will be printed to stdout, which can be piped to sh or elsewhere.